Sateetje/awesome-nem-projects/README.md

 * [Mobi Ridesharing](http://www.mobishare.com.au) - Ridesharing app that will allow people heading in the same direction the ability to connect with each other so they can rideshare on their commute.
 * [NEMp3](https://nemp3v2.herokuapp.com) - Music download store, enabling artists to sell their music directly using the NEM blockchain for payment verification.
 * [NEMPay](https://blockchaintoken.tech) - Mobile app to transfer NEM assets easily and securely.
+* [Paytomat](https://paytomat.com/) - Join [Telegram](https://t.me/paytomat) - Blockchain-based payment processing system created to help merchants, consumers and crypto core teams to find each other and create real-life traction for cryptocurrencies as an emerging method of everyday payments.
 * [PundiX](https://pundix.com) - Join [Telegram](https://t.me/Pundix) - Empowering blockchain developers and token holders to sell cryptocurrency and services at any physical store in the world.
 * [SENRIYAL](https://forum.nem.io/t/sen-ri-yal-migrant-workers-remittance-crossborder-platform/13348) - Join [Telegram](https://t.me/joinchat/HNhhQRDueFAf4ayszN4fFA) - Remittance business on Blockchain platform.
 * [TravelbyBit](https://www.travelbybit.com/) - Join [Telegram](https://t.me/TravelbyBit) - Foundational application of digital currencies is instant payment and transfers anywhere around the world.